npvandyke/MechaCar_Statistical_Analysis/README.md

-# MechaCar Statistical Analysis
+# Overview: MechaCar Statistical Analysis

 In this analysis I've reviewed production data for the hypothetical car manufacturing company AutosRUs, whose manufacturing team progress is currently being blocked by production troubles with a new car prototype, the MechaCar.

-I used R, RStudio and AutosRUs' [suspension coil manufacturing dataset](https://github.com/npvandyke/MechaCar_Statistical_Analysis/blob/main/Deliverable_Three/Suspension_Coil.csv) and [MechaCar MPG dataset](https://github.com/npvandyke/MechaCar_Statistical_Analysis/blob/main/Deliverable_One/MechaCar_mpg.csv) to perform a retrospective analysis of historical data, analytical verification and validation of current automotive specifications and study design of future product testing.
+I used R, RStudio and AutosRUs' [suspension coil manufacturing dataset](https://github.com/npvandyke/MechaCar_Statistical_Analysis/blob/main/Deliverable_Three/Suspension_Coil.csv) and [MechaCar MPG dataset](https://github.com/npvandyke/MechaCar_Statistical_Analysis/blob/main/Deliverable_One/MechaCar_mpg.csv) to perform a retrospective analysis of historical data, analytical verification and validation of current automotive specifications and a study design of A/B product testing.

+# Results:

 ## Linear Regression to Predict MPG
 - Given a significance cutoff of 0.05, 'vehicle length', 'ground clearance' and the intercept were the only variables or coefficients to provide a non-random amount of variance to the mpg values in the dataset as indicated by their p-values.